Richard I of England: Occupation of Sicily

 The two kings stayed in Sicily for a while, but this resulted in increasing tensions between them and their men, with Philip plotting with Tancred against Richard.
 The two kings eventually met to clear the air and reached an agreement, including the end of Richard's betrothal to Philip's sister Alys.
-In 1190 King Richard, before leaving for the Holy Land for the crusade, met Joachim of Fiore, who spoke to him of a prophecy contained in the Book of Revelation.
+Before leaving for the Holy Land on crusade in 1190, Richard met Joachim of Fiore, who spoke to him of a prophecy contained in the Book of Revelation.